- bookworm 📚🐛

 What’s one book you think everyone in the Bookworm community should read?
 Why?

-How to Do Nothing by Jenny Odell <3.
-I always tell people it feels like taking a very long walk with your very smart, very thoughtful friend.
-It starts off feeling like she's rambling nonsensically — one minute you’re talking about pigeons, and you’re wondering, “Where is this going?”
-But then, suddenly, she brings it all together in a shining golden nugget of insight.
-It’s about art, technology, politics, mindfulness (but not the self-help kind), and living as a caring human today.
-I honestly can’t imagine someone this book wouldn’t touch — but if they exist, I’d love to meet them!
+How to Do Nothing by Jenny Odell.
+I tell people it feels like taking a very long walk with your very smart, very thoughtful friend, and it feels like she's rambling nonsensically and you're thinking, "Wait, where are we going?
+How on earth did we get onto the topic of pigeons?" but then somehow she brings it all together in a shining golden nugget of insight.
+It's a book about art, technology, politics, mindfulness (but not in a woo woo self-help atomic habits kind of way), and living life as a caring human in this day and age.

 What’s the book you’re always recommending to friends?

-How to Do Nothing by Jenny Odell <3 (The Bookworm community is my friend, after all.)
+How to Do Nothing by Jenny Odell <3 (The bookworm community is my friend....huhuhu)

 What’s the book that made you love reading?